-Output Indicators Audited Actual Performance Estimate Performance Medium Term Targets 2016/17 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 Improved compliance through enforcement of the NCA.
+' Outcome Outputs Output Indicators Audited Actual Performance Estimate Performance Medium Term Targets argets 2016/17 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 Improved compliance through enforcement of the NCA.
 Conduct consumer education and awareness campaigns and activities regarding deceptive and unfair practices and consumer rights.
 Number of consumer education and awareness campaigns and activities conducted on deceptive and unfair practices and consumer rights.
 42 multimedia awareness campaigns were conducted.
 37 multimedia awareness campaigns were conducted.
 87 multimedia awareness campaigns were conducted.
-Conduct 100 of any or a combination of the following: -Radio interviews -TV interviews -News print -Community outreach programmes -social media on deceptive and unfair practices and consumer rights.
+Conduct 100 of any or a combination of the following: -Radio interviews -TV interviews -TV interviews outreach programmes -social media on deceptive and unfair practices and consumer rights.
 Conduct 120 consumer education and awareness campaigns and activities on deceptive and unfair practices and consumer rights Conduct 140 consumer education and awareness campaigns and activities on deceptive and unfair practices and consumer rights Conduct 160 consumer education and awareness campaigns and activities on deceptive and unfair practices and consumer rights.
+Improve compliance by credit bureaus in respect of quality, accuracy, the removal of paid up judgements and adverse consumer credit information.
+Number of credit bureaus monitored.
+15 credit bureaus monitored and/or investigated.
+Fourteen (14) credit bureaus were monitored.
+Fourteen (14) credit bureaus were monitored.
+Monitor 10 credit bureaus.
+Monitor 14 credit bureaus.
+Monitor 16 credit bureaus.
+Monitor 18 credit bureaus.
+Enforcement action taken on a percentage (%) of monitored non-compliant credit bureaus where necessary by the end of the financial year.
+Out of 15 credit bureaus monitored/ investigated, 4 were operating as unregistered entities and subsequently registered.
+11 credit bureaus were found to be compliant.
+Enforcement action was taken on one (1) non-compliant credit bureau.
+Four (4) credit bureaus were found to be non-compliant and enforcement action was taken on 100% of the credit bureaus which were found to be non-compliant.
+Enforcement action taken on 80% non- compliant credit bureaus where necessary by 31 March 2020.
+Enforcement action taken on 85% non-compliant credit bureaus where necessary by 31 March 2021.
+Enforcement action taken on 90% non-compliant credit bureaus where necessary by 31 March 2022.
+Enforcement action taken on 95% non-compliant credit bureaus where necessary by 31 March 2023.